dotnet/roslyn/docs/features/private-protected.md

 > The permitted access modifiers and the default access for a type declaration depend on the context in which the declaration takes place (§9.5.2):
 - Types declared in compilation units or namespaces can have public or internal access.
 The default is internal access.
-- Types declared in classes can have public, protected internal, **private protected, **protected, internal, or private access.
+- Types declared in classes can have public, protected internal, **private protected**, protected, internal, or private access.
 The default is private access.
 - Types declared in structs can have public, internal, or private access.
 The default is private access.

 -----